jasante22/jasante22.github.io/docs/about.md

 ### About Isabelle

 Junior graduating Spring 2027 with dual-Bachelor's degrees in Professional & Technical Writing and Psychology.
 Isabelle loves to bake, read, watch movies (and talk about them), and travel.
-In her freshman year, Isabelle lived in West Ambler Johnston Hall, where she go to experience the thrills of traditional-style dorm living.
+In her freshman year, Isabelle lived in West Ambler Johnston Hall, where she got to experience the thrills of traditional-style dorm living.
 All her friends were spread out across different dorms on campus, so she knows lots about Virginia Tech's residence halls!

 ### About Ava